-Looking for something in the paper this week?
-Take a look at the announcements that appeared in the April 1 issue of the Gabber.
+Looking for something you saw in the paper this week?
+Take a look at the announcements from the July 15 issue of the Gabber.

 A suggestion by a Gulfport resident led to a sign in Gulfport’s Wood Ibis Park that identifies several local bird species with an interactive QR code.